 My husband’s great grandmother used to cook whole lamb shoulder with onions and spices.
 After de-boning, the meat is cut into small pieces and used with the lentils.
 The leftover broth is used to make soup with carrots, peppers, tomatoes, cabbage, herbs and thickened with some flour.

-The dried fruits make this recipe pretty festive.
+The dried fruits make this recipe pretty festive, like our jeweled rice.
 And the savory and sweet tastes combine pretty well to give you a dish that is both easy and fancy.
 Top it with lots of caramelized onions if you wish.

 - Lentils: I use regular green or brown lentils that are easily available.
 But you could also try the French green lentils, which are a bit smaller in size and have a nice bite.
 I make sure to consider the colors of the dried fruits used while choosing the type of lentils.